googlefonts/robototester/README.md

 # Roboto Web Font Test
-Testing site for Roboto web font using [Material Design Lite](https://getmdl.io) components.
+Testing site for the Roboto webfonts using [Material Design Lite](https://getmdl.io) components.
+Toggle between the last version hosted on fonts.google.com and the fonts stored in ./www/roboto_webfonts

 https://robototester.appspot.com